 The physical data model displays the data while taking into consideration all of the database’s rules and restrictions.
 Companies use physical data models to finalize table relationships and deploy the appropriate databases.
 The Database Administrator (DBA) and Developers design this model.
 This form of Data Modelling aids in the creation of the schema by abstracting the databases.
 It also specifies the data model’s specific implementation.

-Critical Factors to Consider while Selecting the Data Modeling Tools
+What Factors to Consider while Selecting the Data Modeling Tools?

 It might be difficult to find the correct tool or application for you when the complexity of Data Modeling Tools available increases.
 As a result, it’s critical to assess your use case based on a few key factors: